Skip a crossover to create a gap in the middle of the lacing, either to bypass a sensitive area of the foot or to increase ankle flexibility.

 The gap provides pressure relief in a couple of ways:

-• There are no shoelaces running over the top of the sensitive area.
+- There are no shoelaces running across the gap and pressing into the foot.

 Shoelace Lengths for Gap Lacing

 |8 pairs||126 cm||50 inch|